nilayjain4/Traffic-Volume-Prediction/README.md

 - **Random Forest** is a good fallback model, especially when interpretability or resilience to noise is needed.
 - **Decision Tree Classifier** is the best choice for classification tasks.
 - **Linear and logistic models** can serve as simple baselines, but they underperform significantly on this dataset.

+FURTHER EXPERIMENTS :

+## Results
+Random Forest :

+Whole Dataset:

+- R²: 0.98
+- MSE: 0.055

+Cross-Validation (5-fold):

+- R² scores: [-31.93, -13.01, -4.23, -260.13, -29.50]
+- Mean R²: -67.76
+- MSE scores: [7.75, 3.19, 1.21, 3.59, 7.27]
+- Mean MSE: 4.60

+## Interpretation

+- The whole dataset results look excellent because the model was tested on the same data it was trained on (overfitting).
+- The cross-validation results are poor (negative R²) because the model fails to generalize to unseen data.
+- Possible reasons:
+    - Overfitting to noise.
+    - Weak or irrelevant features.
+    - Small dataset size or high data variance.

+Gradient Booster :

+## Results

+Whole Dataset:

+- R²: 0.98
+- MSE: 0.055

+Cross-Validation (5-fold):

+- R² scores: [-31.93, -13.01, -4.23, -260.13, -29.50]
+- Mean R²: -67.76
+- MSE scores: [7.75, 3.19, 1.21, 3.59, 7.27]
+- Mean MSE: 4.60

+## Interpretation

+- The whole dataset results look excellent because the model was tested on the same data it was trained on (overfitting).
+- The cross-validation results are poor (negative R²) because the model fails to generalize to unseen data.
+- Possible reasons:
+    - Overfitting to noise.
+    - Weak or irrelevant features.
+    - Small dataset size or high data variance.